Getting Started with Netiqo

 string htmlResponse = null)

-Decorator for defining routes directly on methods of controller classes.
+Define your routes directly on the methods of the controller classes with attributes.

 [Route("/api/test", Request.HttpMethod.GET)]